How to help young people overcome the obstacles that interrupt long-term growth

 Mr. Wilmes received his undergraduate degree from Metro State University, and received his Master of Arts degree in Human Development from St. Mary’s University in Winona, MN.

-Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: AT-RISK BEHAVIOR
+Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
+The competency focus of this training is AT-RISK BEHAVIOR.

 - Online Training